pravega/pravega/docs/getting-started.md

 Lets download and run the "Hello World" Pravega sample reader and writer apps.
 Pravega dependencies will be pulled from maven central.

-Note: The samples can also use a locally compiled version of pravega.
+Note: The samples can also use a locally compiled version of Pravega.
 For more information about this see the note on maven publishing in the [README.md](https://github.com/pravega/pravega/blob/master/README.md).

 **Download the Pravega-Samples git repo**